 Potato Rosemary Bread

-3 medium sized potatoes, or enough to yield one cup of mashed potatoes
+3 Medium Sized Potatoes or enough to yield 1 cup of mashed potatoes

 Place potatoes in a saucepan and cover with 1-2 inches of water.
 Bring to a boil and simmer until potatoes are tender and easily punctured with a fork, allow to cool slightly.
 While the potatoes are cooking, combine ½ cup warm water with yeast and 3 Tbsp flour in a large bowl, mix well, and let sit until frothy and bubbly, about 30 minutes.